Jaguars coach Urban Meyer says ‘no chance’ he lands at USC

 JACKSONVILLE, Fla.
 (AP) — Jacksonville Jaguars coach Urban Meyer says “there’s no chance” he takes the open job at Southern California.

-“I’m here and committed to try to build an organization,” Meyer added.
+“I’m here and committed to try to build an organization,” Meyer added Wednesday.

 Meyer’s name was immediately linked to USC after the Trojans fired Clay Helton on Monday.
 Meyer has found success at every college stop, building winners at Bowling Green, Utah, Florida and Ohio State.
 He won two national championships with the Gators (2006, 2008) and another with the Buckeyes (2014).